Mayrhofen: Tourism

 The town also provides an excellent base for walkers, as Mayrhofen is home to many trails touring the mountains and nearby Ziller valley.

 Events

-Each spring (usually early April), Mayrhofen hosts the Snowbombing music festival.
+Since 2005, each spring (usually early April), Mayrhofen hosts the Snowbombing music festival.
 Since the initial event in 2000 (held in Risoul, France), snowbombing has gathered much notoriety and respect in the electronic dance music world as one of the major festivals.
 The event has been hosted by Mayrhofen since 2005.

 Climate

 Transport

 Mayrhofen has one railway station, which is located next to the Zillertaler Bundestrasse.
 The station is a terminus for all Train services operated by the Zillertalbahn, the valley's main public transport operator.
 The railway runs between Jenbach and Mayrhofen itself, and there are several intermediate stations, which provide access to many of the valley's well known ski areas, namely Zell am Ziller (Zillertal 3000), Fügen (Spieljoch) and Uderns (for the Hochfügen and Kaltenbach ski areas).
 The railway operates year-round, although in summer additional 'special' services operate, such as a steam train service.

 The Zillertalbahn also run bus routes in the valley, which are regular and cover an extensive area.
 Additional services also operate during the winter, to cater for the skiing season.